SteveAustin79/YTDL/README.md

 # YTDLchannel - YouTubeChannelDownloader 0.5
-Download all videos as mp4 from a specific YouTube channel.
+Download one, multiple ar all videos from a specific YouTube channel in any available resolution as mp4.

 ### Features
 - filters: video title name, minimum video views, video duration, exclude/include video ID's